Part 2 - Part 1

 The Hindbrain is constructed from the Cerebellum, Pons Varolii, and the Medulla Oblongata.

-The Cerebrum is the most highly developed part, and forms the bulk, more than eighty percent, of the Human Brain structure.
+The Cerebrum is the most highly developed component, and forms the bulk - more than eighty percent - of the Human Brain structure.

 In conjunction with the Cerebellum and Basal Ganglia, the Cerebrum is involved with all voluntary bodily action.

-The most ancient part of the Telencephalon, the Rhinencephala, depicted by red stripes in image above, are rudimentary in Humans compared to other animals.
-However this does not appear to detract from a keen sense of smell, as anyone who uses their nose in a professional capacity will attest.
+The most ancient part, of the Telencephalon, the Rhinencephala, depicted by red stripes in image above, are rudimentary in Humans compared to other animals.
+However this does not appear to detract from a keen sense of smell, as any person who employs their nose in a professional capacity will attest.

 Maybe, the skill of odor detection and discrimination, like all competent use of the Brain, lies in awareness.
 This should give us hope for the civilized development of our Neocortex, the most recent part, which is delivered to us already at the evolutionary cutting edge.

 The Neocortex is an expansion, or thickening, of the Cerebral Cortex, permitting greater Quantity and density of Neurons.
-Once again, where we find Neurons, we find potential intelligence.
+Once again, wherever we find Neurons, we find Potential Intelligence.

-It is how we use this part of the Brain that defines us as Human Beings and by extension, individual Human beings.
-This mighty apparatus is the core of our Voluntary Nervous System, grounded in Free Will.
+It is how we utilize this part of the Brain that defines us as Human Beings, and by extension, individual Human Beings.
+This super mighty apparatus is the core of your Voluntary Nervous System, grounded in Free Will.

 The Human Brain structure Rocks!